kymatio/kymatio/CONTRIBUTING.md

 Filing bugs
 -----------
-We use Github issues to track all bugs and feature requests; feel free to open an issue if you have found a bug or wish to see a feature implemented.
+We use Github issues to track all bugs and feature requests.
+Feel free to open an issue if you have found a bug or wish to see a feature implemented.

 It is recommended to check that your issue complies with the